 With job boards, companies have specifically listed their open positions and often accept job applications directly through the job board.
-Employers typically pay a fee to the job board in order to list their jobs on the site – essentially, the site warehouses resumes and sells employers access to them.
+Employers typically pay a fee to the job board to list their jobs on the site – essentially, the site warehouses resumes and sells employers access to them.

 Monster, the largest and best-known job board, is a general board with postings across a broad range of industries.
 Indeed offers a wider array of jobs including contract positions, work-at-home opportunities, summer jobs, and volunteer work.
-CareerBuilder is focused more toward people with a Bachelor's degree.
+CareerBuilder is focused more on people with a bachelor's degree.

 Other more specialized boards focus on a particular industry.
 Dice, for example, is a leading site for tech jobs.
 Career Bank and eFinancial Careers focus on finance and banking.
 Variety Careers posts media jobs in television, radio, and production.
 TalentZoo covers advertising and marketing.

-Job Boards vs. Job Search Engines
+Boards vs. Search Engines

 You will find a wider variety of job postings on job search engines because they contain listings from multiple sources.
 However, you may also have to look through duplicate listings and make sure the job vacancy is still available.

-If you find an opportunity through a job board, you may have to register on that site and some even require a fee to join.
+If you find an opportunity through a job board, you may have to register on that site, and some even require a fee to join.
 You may also deal with a lot of spam and advertisements.

-A Comprehensive Job Search Strategy
+A Comprehensive Strategy

-Also keep in mind that very few hires actually happen through job boards.
-According to the article "Ask The Headhunter: Is LinkedIn Cheating Employers and Job Seekers Alike?" on PBS.org, employers in 2013 reported that just 1.3 percent of their hires came from Monster and 1.2 percent through CareerBuilder.
+Also, keep in mind that very few hires happen through job boards.
+In an article on PBS, employers reported that just 1.3 percent of their hires came from Monster and 1.2 percent through CareerBuilder.

-To maximize your job search, use both job boards and job search engines along with a variety of sites, because no single site searches all job listings.
+To maximize your job search, use both job boards and job search engines along with a variety of sites because no single site searches all job listings.

 Beyond that, don’t restrict your job search to online sources.
 The vast majority of hires come through networking.
 At least 60 percent of all jobs are found this way, and some sources cite even higher statistics.

-To maximize your chances of finding a job you’ll love and getting hired for the position, create a multi-prong strategy including niche and general job search engines and job boards and networking.
+To maximize your chances of finding a job, you’ll love and getting hired for the position, create a multi-prong strategy including niche and general job search engines and job boards and networking.

 Above all, don’t keep your job search under your hat (even if your current employment situation means that you have to be discrete on social media and at work).
 Tell everyone you know that you’re looking.
 Schedule coffee dates with contacts you haven’t seen in a while, and carry business cards in case you run into a connection socially who might have a lead.